Data-Driven Certification of Neural Networks with Random Input Noise: Formulating the Certificate

+where $\lambda\ge 0$ and $v \colon \mathbb{R}^p\to\mathbb{R}$ is taken to be a nonnegative convex function on $\Theta$ that increases with the volume of $h(\theta)$.
 The objective $\hat{r}(\theta)$ in \eqref{eq: chance-constrained_problem} is the approximate robustness level computed using the set $h(\theta)$ as the surrogate output set.
-The constraint $\mathbb{P}_X(f(X)\in h(\theta)) \ge 1-\epsilon$ enforces that we only consider parameters $\theta$ such that $h(\theta)$ is an $\epsilon$-cover of the output set $\mathcal{Y}$.
+The constraint $\mathbb{P}_X(f(X)\in h(\theta)) \ge 1-\epsilon$ enforces that we only consider parameters $\theta$ such that $h(\theta)$ is an $\epsilon$-cover of $\mathcal{Y}$.
 The regularization term $-\lambda v(\theta)$ penalizes the size of $h(\theta)$.
-This makes the set $h(\theta)$ as small as possible while maintaining its $\epsilon$-coverage, thereby yielding the tightest high-probability localization of the output $Y=f(X)$.
-The regularization is done at the expense of a slightly suboptimal bound \eqref{eq: lower_bound_from_epsilon-cover}, and can be eliminated by setting $\lambda=0$, if only certification is desired.
-On the other hand, taking $\lambda\to\infty$ amounts to putting all assessment efforts into localizing the output.
+This makes the set $h(\theta)$ as small as possible while maintaining its $\epsilon$-coverage, thereby yielding the tightest localization of the output $Y$.
+The regularization is done at the expense of a slightly suboptimal bound \eqref{eq: lower_bound_from_epsilon-cover}, and can be eliminated by setting $\lambda=0$, if no localization of the output $Y$ is desired.
+On the other hand, increasing $\lambda$ amounts to putting more assessment effort into localizing $Y$, making the $\epsilon$-cover $h(\theta)$ a better estimate of $\mathcal{Y}$.
 This certification-localization tradeoff is experimentally explored in Section \ref{sec: illustrative_example}.

-\section{DATA-DRIVEN REFORMULATION}
+\section{Data-Driven Reformulation}